coinbase/nft-dapp-starter-kit/metadata/README.md

 ## Metadata Generating

-A sample script to generate metadata:
+A sample script to generate metadata for projects using the `tokenURI()` override with a return value of `string(abi.encodePacked(baseURI, "/", tokenId.toString(), ".json"));`, there is a sample script that can be modified to generate metadata in bulk.

 ```bash
 node metadata/generateMetadata.js